 I normally make a large batch of mustard-methi powder in advance and store it in an airtight container.
 Use about 1/2 teaspoon of it for this masala.

-Toast the sesame seeds next along with a dry red chilly, till the sesame seeds turn a shade darker.
+Toast the sesame seeds next along with a dry red chili, till the sesame seeds turn a shade darker.
 Transfer to the blender.

 Toast the peanuts next till the skin browns.
 When cool, rub gently to make the skin fall off.
 Transfer the skinned peanuts to the blender.

-Make a paste of sesame seeds, dry red chilly, peanuts with mustard-fenugreek powder.
+Make a paste of sesame seeds, dry red chili, peanuts with mustard-fenugreek powder.
 [The paste you see in the picture above is taken at this stage.]

 Soak the tamarind in half a cup of water.